Brent Mendiola is a lawyer at MUNERA. She is licenced to practice law in Ontario.

 During her time at law school, Brent was involved in several mooting competitions and clinics.
 As a result, Brent has had the opportunity to make submissions before the Ontario Court of Appeal, the Ontario Superior Court of Justice, and the Human Rights Tribunal of Ontario.

 Brent has also assisted clients with preparation and drafting of application materials for immigration matters, as well as trial preparation for various employment matters.

-Brent has been involved in moot competitions related to issues of freedom of speech, privacy, social media liability, accountability of citizen journalists, negligence, and the extent of social host tort liability.
+Her involvement in an international moot competition explored issues of freedom of speech, privacy, social media liability, accountability of citizen journalists, negligence, and the extent of social host tort liability.

-Brent has created an econometric model and written a paper about Foreign Direct Investment inflows into Southeast Asian Countries that ultimately assisted a Canadian mining company’s negotiations with the Government of Cambodia.
+Brent’s experiences have always been driven by a desire to understand how things work and how things fit together.
+Prior to becoming a lawyer, she created an econometric model about Foreign Direct Investment inflows into Southeast Asian Countries that ultimately assisted a Canadian mining company’s negotiations with the Government of Cambodia.